qjackson14/networkdiagram/README.md

 <h2>Environments and Technologies Used</h2>

-- Jeremy' IT Lab Youtube Channel
+- Jeremy's IT Lab Youtube Channel
 - Cisco Packet Tracer